Printing a Full Disclosure

 A Full Disclosure sheet is made up of a number of different sections.

-The header is made up of 5 key items: Deal Type (New, Used, Certified), Term, Loan Type (Finance vs. Lease), Term, and Interest Rate.
+The header is made up of 5 key items: Deal Type (New, Used, Certified), Term, Loan Type (Finance vs. Lease), Payment Schedule, and Interest Rate.

 Customer & Deal Information